 Find out what the City is doing to improve the pedestrian right-of-way.
 San Francisco’s Pavement to Parks projects seek to reclaim unused public space, and quickly and inexpensively turn them into new public plazas and parks.

-Find out more about what DPW is doing to maintain the thousands of street trees in San Francisco, learn about Street Tree Planting requirements, how you can get involved in planting and maintaining the urban forest, and more.
+Find out more about what we are doing to maintain the thousands of street trees in San Francisco, learn about Street Tree Planting requirements, how you can get involved in planting and maintaining the urban forest, and more.

 Street Parks Program